wslack/spoiler-rules/README.md

 *text to go here*

 ## Movies
-No spoilers shall be posted on open platforms until after the second full weekend of a movie's release.
+No minor spoilers shall be posted on open platforms until after the second full weekend of a movie's release.
+No major spoilers until after the third weekend.

 ## Episodic Television
 No spoilers shall be posted until 48 hours after the episode airdate.